 The Company generates revenue through the wholesale distribution of its products and accessories to dealers/distributors, and sales to large end-users such as retail stores, security companies and law enforcement agencies, and through e-commerce portals to consumers.
 Revenue is recognized upon transfer of control of goods to the customer, which generally occurs when title to goods is passed and risk of loss transfers to the customer.
 Depending on the contract terms, transfer of control is upon shipment of goods to or upon the customer's pick-up of the goods.
 Payment terms to customers other than e-commerce customers are generally 30-60 days for established customers, whereas new wholesale and large end-user customers have prepaid terms for their first order.
 The amount of revenue recognized is net of returns and discounts that the Company offers to its customers.
 Products purchased include a standard warranty that cannot be purchased separately.
 This allows customers to return defective products for repair or replacement within one year of sale.
 The Company also sells an extended warranty for the same terms over three years.
 The extended 3-year warranty can be purchased separately from the product and are classified as a service warranty.
-Since a warranty for the first year after sale is included and non-separable from all launcher purchases, the Company considers this extended warranty to represent a service obligation during the second and third year after sale.
+Since a warranty for the first year after sale is included and non-separable from all launcher purchases, the Company considers this extended warranty to represent a service obligation during the second and third years after sale.
+Therefore, the Company accumulates billings of these transactions on the balance sheet as deferred revenue, to be recognized on a straight-line basis during the second and third year after sale.
 The Company recognizes an estimated reserve based on its analysis of historical experience, and an evaluation of current market conditions.

 The Company also has a 14-day money back guarantee, which allows for a full refund of the purchase price, excluding shipping charges, within 14 days from the date of delivery.
 The right of return creates a variable component to the transaction price and needs to be considered for any possible constraints.
 The Company estimates returns using the expected value method, as there will likely be a range of potential return amounts.
-The Company's reserve for returns under the 14-day money back guarantee for the three months ended February 28, 2023 and 2022 were immaterial.
+The Company's reserve for returns under the 14-day money back guarantee for the three and six months ended May 31, 2023 and 2022 were immaterial.

 The Company sells to dealers and retailers for whom there is no money back guarantee but who may request a return or credit for unforeseen reasons or who may have agreed discounts or allowances to be netted from amounts invoiced.
 The Company reserves for returns, discounts and allowances based on past performance and on agreement terms and reports revenue net of the estimated reserve.
-The Company's reserve for returns, discounts, and allowances for the three months ended February 28, 2023 and 2022 were immaterial.
+The Company's reserve for returns, discounts, and allowances for the three and six months ended May 31, 2023 and 2022 were immaterial.